openoakland/funding-public-safety/src/about-funding-public-safety.md

 We’re grateful to the following contributors and consultants who have informed our work to date, including:

-- Julie Edwards
+- Julie E.
-- Sarah Frei
+- Sarah F.
-- Erin Hancock
+- Erin H.
-- Paula Hawthorne
+- Paula H.
-- Beth Hodess
+- Beth H.
-- Matthew Kury
+- Matthew K.
+- Adam Mann
-- Jess Sand
+- Jess S.
-- Sydney Thomas
+- Sydney T.

 If you've contributed to FPS and would like to have your name listed here (or removed), please email [fundingpublicsafety@openoakland.org](mailto:fundingpublicsafety@openoakland.org).
 You may also make the change yourself by opening a pull request on [GitHub](https://github.com/openoakland/funding-public-safety).